getsentry/sentry-docs/src/collections/_documentation/cli/dif.md

 $ sentry-cli difutil bundle-sources /path/to/file
 ```

-In order to create multiple source bundles for all debug information files, use
+To create multiple source bundles for all debug information files, use the
-the command on each file individually.
+command on each file individually.

 Alternatively, specify the `--include-sources` parameter to the upload command,
 which generates source bundles on the fly during the upload.
 This requires that